codename-B/qsa/README.md

 to follow the signal instead of spreading it flat.
 This shaping is encoder-only; the bitstream and decoder know nothing of it.
 Finally, chunks (default 2048 samples) are indexed by byte offset, so a player can locate any chunk directly.
-The LMS state is not stored in the file, so seeking requires decoding from the start.
+The LMS state is encoded in every 16th chunk, so while playing you can seek to the nearest stored state without decoding from the start.
+QSA5 optionally applies pre-emphasis while encoding and de-emphasis while decoding; its coefficient is stored in the high byte of the sample rate.

 ## Tools